Free digital copy

 “We all want to be sure that our food and drink comply to the highest standards, right along the food chain,” added Nicola Holden, professor in food safety at Scotland’s Rural College (SRUC).
 “In the UK, we have become accustomed to and enjoy world-leading quality standards, and transparency for where food comes from, how it is processed and shipped are integral to that.”

-According to Lu Ann, the shift towards transparency seen in the food and drink industry is a result of an increasing focus on health and sustainability, so for brands and retailers, increasing transparency to meet evolving ethical, environmental and clean label consumers demands is key.
+According to Lu Ann, the shift towards transparency seen in the food and drink industry is a result of an increasing focus on health and sustainability, so for brands and retailers, increasing transparency to meet evolving ethical, environmental and clean label consumers demands is key to winning customer loyalty.

 “We see claims on-pack related to human and animal welfare, increased focus on supply chain transparency, plant-powered nutrition as well as sustainable sourcing,” Lu Ann said.
 “Brands adopting and pairing new packaging technologies such as invisible barcodes and near-field communication technology with creative, meaningful storytelling will be successful.”

-Provenance is a key feature here, Nicola said.
-Mike agreed that story-based marketing through packaging and advertising can help to bring the heritage and quality of products to the forefront.
+Provenance is a key feature here, Nicola said, and Mike agreed that story-based marketing through packaging and advertising can help to bring the heritage and quality of food products to the forefront.

 “By understanding the source of foods and beverages, it is also possible to understand the quality standards that have been implemented along the chain,” Nicola said.
 “For example, farm assurance schemes (e.g. Quality Meat Scotland, LEAF farms) have set criteria that producers must adhere to, but by doing so the customers are then able to trust the production system with respect to animal welfare, safety etc.”